Results of IDP IELTS

 A good IELTS score is essential if you wish to study or even work in Canada, UK, New Zealand, Australia and South Africa.
 The following list provides your options in a more detailed manner:

 - If you are a student who wants to pursue higher studies in institutes of the afore-mentioned countries, then a good IELTS score is an essential part of your admissions portfolio.
-Recently, even some institutes of the USA have started accepting IELTS score as an evidence of your proficiency in the English language.
+Recently, even some institutes of the USA have started accepting this test's score as an evidence of your proficiency in the English language.

-- If you are an immigrant who wants to work and settle in any of the afore-mentioned nations then a good IELTS score will reflect your capacity to understand instructions in English which is essential if you want to work in a primarily English speaking nation.
+- If you are an immigrant who wants to work and settle in any of the afore-mentioned nations then a good test score will reflect your capacity to understand instructions in English which is essential if you want to work in a primarily English speaking nation.

 Terms and Conditions